Ne-minus/IPAkor/README.md

 Authors: Alina Lobanova, Ekaterina Neminova, Varvara Vasilyeva, Alyona Zenina.

 # How to use IPAkor

-This is how our Python library IPAkor works:

 If you do not have espeak installed on your system, please, do it beforehand using:

 **Linux**